yeesian/ArchGDAL.jl/docs/src/considerations.md

 ## Code Defensiveness
 Although GDAL provides a unified data model for different data formats, there are still significant differences between their implementations such that each driver is effectively its own application.
 This has the following implications:

-i.
-Not all configuration options works for all drivers. ii.
-Not all capabilities are available for all drivers. iii.
-Performance characteristics may vary significantly depending on the driver.
+- Not all configuration options works for all drivers.
+- Not all capabilities are available for all drivers.
+- Performance characteristics may vary significantly depending on the driver.

 `ArchGDAL.jl` does not maintain its own black-list or white-list of supported configuration/creation options for each driver, and provides mechanisms similar to those of mapbox/rasterio for setting GDAL's configuration options.
 Although [ongoing work is underway](https://github.com/yeesian/GDALUtils.jl/issues/1) to make this an easier experience for the user, it remains the responsibility of the user to check that a particular configuration exists and works for their choice of driver.